Script (Unix)

 The script command is a Unix utility that records a terminal session.
-It dates back to the 1979 3.0 BSD.
+It dates back to the 1979 3.0 Berkeley Software Distribution (BSD).

 Usage

 A script session is captured in file name typescript by default; to specify a different filename follow the script command with a space and the filename as such: script recorded_session.

 The recorded format of script consists of plain-text timing information (for the whole session) and verbatim command output, including whatever ANSI escape code the program has printed for formatting.
 It uses a pseudoterminal for this purpose, so programs act exactly as if they were on a terminal.
 The util-linux scriptreplay command offers a replay function to its script, which supports using an extra timing file for character-level information.
 Some online services, such as the now-defunct shelr.tv, can also show the format as a low-bandwidth alternative to video screencasts.

-Problems with script
+Problems with script command

 One of the problems with the script command is that it only allows logging of a child process; and often there is a need to log the command in the current process without spawning a new process, such as when automation of a script is needed that can log its own output.
 The Unix operating systems make this possible by use of pipes and redirects.
 Consider the following model examples: